Last updated 12th October 2021

 Northside Clinic is now administering both AstraZeneca and Pfizer COVID-19 vaccines.

 No. Northside Clinic is not able to offer the Moderna COVID-19 vaccine as this vaccine has not been included in the vaccine roll-out to General Practices.
-From 20th September 2021, the Moderna COVID-19 vaccine will be available from pharmacies.
+From 20th September 2021, the Moderna COVID-19 vaccine has been available from pharmacies.
 It is the second mRNA vaccine to be distributed after the Pfizer vaccine and is considered to have a similar safety profile to Pfizer.
 It is available to people aged 12 years and over, and is delivered in 2 doses, 4 – 6 weeks apart.

 To book an appointment for a Moderna vaccine through your local pharmacy, please go to; https://findapharmacy.com.au.